The Eagles work to get back on track in Florida

 A young team in 2013, the Eagles regularly started five freshmen, and Gambino worked to improve through the year.
 The overall batting average, on-base percentage and slugging percentage all rose significantly from the first half of the season to the second and the Eagles doubled their win total.

-Since taking over at the Heights, Gambino has stressed off the field success as well, raising the team's GPA as a whole in his first three years.
-Eagles also earned four spots on the All-ACC Academic baseball team and 30 on the ACC Academic Honor Roll.
+Since taking over at the Heights, Gambino has stressed off the field success as well, raising the team's GPA as a whole in his first four years.
+Eagles also earned four spots on the All-ACC Academic baseball team and 38 on the ACC Academic Honor Roll.

 Gambino, who was an assistant coach for the Eagles from 2003-05, came from Virginia Tech where he spent four seasons as an assistant coach under former BC head coach, Pete Hughes.
 He served as the Hokies' recruiting coordinator and also worked with the hitters and infielders.
 In his four years, he saw 15 players get drafted in the MLB Draft, including nine in 2010.
 From 1997 through 2006, only 13 Hokies were drafted in total.